PiPc2/freedombone/README.md

 You will also need to know, or find out, the IP address of your internet router and have a suitable static IP address for the Beaglebone on your local network.
 The router should allow you to forward ports to the Beaglebone (often this is under firewall or "advanced" settings).

+Check that within *initial_setup.sh* the router IP address and static IP for the Beaglebone are set correctly.

-Plug the microSD card into your laptop/desktop and then run the initial_setup.sh script.
+Plug the microSD card into your laptop/desktop and then run the *initial_setup.sh* script.
 For example:

     ./initial_setup.sh /dev/sdX

 where /dev/sdX is the device name for the microSD card.
 Often it's /dev/sdb or /dev/sdc, depending upon how many drives there are on your system.
 The script will download the Debian installer and update the microSD card.
 It can take a while, so be patient.

 When the initial setup is done follow the instructions on screen to run the main Freedombone script.
-Edit the install-freedombone.sh script and change the following as needed.
+Edit the *install-freedombone.sh* script and change the following as needed.
 If you don't want those services then just leave them as they are.

     MICROBLOG_DOMAIN_NAME
     MICROBLOG_FREEDNS_SUBDOMAIN_CODE